 You simply won’t find yourself making 3 elaborate dishes each day.
 I can’t say for all but for most people, this is the standard truth.
 Now listen, this is not specific to the USA only but as I am living in New York City and practicing this lifestyle, let’s use the USA for example.

-what happened before 3 meals a day
+Even wondered, what happened before 3 meals a day?

-People were mostly eating 2 meals a day.
+It’s simple, people were mostly eating 2 meals a day.
 Yes, believe me.
 In fact, as per BBC.com, Romans were eating one meal a day and food historian Caroline Yeldham said there that “The Romans believed it was healthier to eat only one meal a day,” she says.
 “They were obsessed with digestion and eating more than one meal was considered a form of gluttony.
 This thinking impacted on the way people ate for a very long time.“

 Okay so, Roman’s were great but why go so far.
 A couple of years ago, I asked my grandmother how they were eating in the 1950s and 60s and this is what she said: –